 This type of material science, which provides a robust understanding of the performance of commonly used and innovative new materials, helps the construction industry to create more efficient, resilient and effective new structures.
 These will address the challenges presented by increasing resource scarcity, a changing climate and zero carbon goals.

-- Leeds Centre for Ageing of Infrastructure Materials (University of Leeds) will provide a networked suite of facilities to research the ageing and deterioration of a whole suite of infrastructure materials.
-A range of lab-scale exposure facilities will be coupled with large-scale environmental chambers.
-These facilities will allow accelerated ageing of common and novel materials under a range of simulated environments.
-The Centre will then also include a field exposure site with full meteorological monitoring for the long-term exposure of materials.
+The facilities include a range of lab-scale exposure facilities, coupled with large-scale environmental chambers.
+These facilities will allow accelerated ageing of common and novel materials under a range of simulated environments, and ground energy research.
+The centre will also include a field exposure site with full meteorological monitoring for the long-term exposure of materials.

 The evidence generated will ultimately lead to an improvement in whole-life infrastructure material performance and the development of innovative materials to reduce material use, monetary and energy (carbon) costs and maintenance requirements.

 The facilities are due to launch in Winter 2020.

 |Who can use the facility||Functions/facilities available|

 (research and consultancy)

 Find out more